-- An overfilled sandbag weighs between 60-75 lbs and will leave gaps that will allow water to seep through.
+- An overfilled sandbag weighs between 60-75 lbs and will leave gaps which will allow water to seep through.

-- Always wear gloves during filling operation to avoid hand injuries and protect from contaminants in sand and floodwater.
+- Always wear gloves during the filling operation to avoid hand injuries and protect yourself from contaminants in sand and floodwater.

 - Filling sandbags is physically demanding work and can easily cause back and other injuries if not careful.

 - Use a short handled, #2 rounded point shovel with straight shaft and D grip, bagger scoop or funnel to fill sandbags.

-- After placing the sandbag, walk on sandbags to create a tight seal between each bag.
+- After placing the sandbag, walk on the sandbags to create a tight seal between each bag.